2i2c-org/docs/admin/howto/create-content.md

 ## Write public books that connect to a 2i2c Hub

-You can create public content that is designed to have connections with your 2i2c Hub.
+You can create public content that is designed to connect with your 2i2c Hub.
 For example, you can create lectures from Jupyter Notebooks, and allow students to grab their own copy of the notebook to interact with on the 2i2c Hub.